rmnresende/bridgetotalk/README.md

 ## Roadmap

-- [Agents skill](./docs/design-notes/skill-based-routing.md) to allows conversations to be handled by agents who are better prepared to resolve specific types of issues;
+- [Agents skill](./docs/design-notes/business/skill-based-routing.md) to allows conversations to be handled by agents who are better prepared to resolve specific types of issues;
-- Integration with popular messaging platforms (Facebook Message, Intagran, Telegram, WhatsApp, etc.);
+- Integration with popular messaging platforms (Facebook Message, Instagran, Telegram, WhatsApp, etc.);
 - Kafka/RabbitMQ/AWS SQS integration for message events;
 - Redis cache for active queues;